Alpine-Fox/odin-recipes/README.md

 - [ ] CSS styling
 - [ ] Swap images to pictures of the actual recipe
 - [ ] Add more recipes
-- [ ] /(Maybe, depends on difficulty to execute) Add search/sorting to make more user-friendly
+- [ ] \(Maybe, depends on difficulty to execute) Add search/sorting to make more user-friendly